MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ### Issue: The accounts \<domain username\> and \<domain gMSA\> couldn't be added to the local Administrators group on the test management servers or did not persist in the group after group policy update

 **Resolution:** Ensure that the domain username and gMSA inputs provided are correct, including the full name (domain\account).
 Also check if there are any group policies on your test machine overriding the local Administrators group because of policies created at OU or Domain level. gMSA and domain user must be a part of the local administrator group for SCOM Managed Instance to work.
-SCOM Managed Instance machines mus be excluded from any policy overriding the local administrator group, work with AD admin.
+SCOM Managed Instance machines must be excluded from any policy overriding the local administrator group (work with AD admin).

 ### Issue: SCOM Managed Instance failed

 **Cause:** A group policy in your domain (name: \<group policy name\>) is overriding the local Administrators group on test management servers, either on the OU containing the servers or the root of the domain.

-**Resolution:** Ensure that the OU for SCOM Managed Instance Management Servers (\<OU Path\>) isn't affected by no policies override the group.
+**Resolution:** Ensure that the OU for SCOM Managed Instance Management Servers (\<OU Path\>) isn't affected by *no policies override the group*.

 ### General troubleshooting steps

 1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
-Sign into the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.
+Sign in to the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

-2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell,execute the specific check called `Invoke-ValidateLocalAdminOverideByGPO` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script, For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.
+2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell, execute the specific check called `Invoke-ValidateLocalAdminOverideByGPO` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script.
+For further details on running the validation script independently on your test machine, refer **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

 3. Join the VM to a domain using the domain account that is used in SCOM Managed Instance creation.
 To join the virtual machine to domain, follow the steps provided in the [Domain join validation section](#domain-join-validation).

-4. Open the Powershell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.
+4. Open the PowerShell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.

 5. Run the following commands to import modules: